IT’S a story so lavish, so audacious, and so reckless it would make Roman emperors blush.

 It’s been dubbed one of the biggest financial heists in history and its cast of players include Hollywood superstars, leading politicians, supermodels, and one plucky 27-year-old who managed to dupe them all.

 This is, of course, the 1 Malaysia Development Berhad (1MDB) scandal that plagued the final years of former-Malaysian prime minister Najib Razak’s premiership and was credited with playing a part in his shocking election loss in May.

 It thrust Malaysia into the global spotlight when it first came to light back in 2014.
-But it remains very much at the forefront of the national psyche after police unceremoniously raided Najib’s home and people watched as he and his wife Rosmah Mansor were charged in connection with the case.
+But it remains very much at the forefront of the national psyche after police unceremoniously raided Najib’s home and the nation watched as he and his wife Rosmah Mansor were charged in connection with the case.

 The sovereign wealth fund – chaired by Najib – was set up in 2009 to finance green energy and tourism projects in Malaysia.
 Instead, over the course of the next five years, a reported US$4.5 billion was allegedly funnelled out of the fund into the private bank accounts of Najib and his associates.

 When we ask how this could have happened in Malaysia, the obvious answer is corruption.
 But Malaysia does not have a monopoly on corruption.
 For this brazen level of larceny, there must have been other contributing factors that made Malaysia vulnerable.

 But what are they?
 And how did Malaysia fall victim to the biggest heist in history?

 It was a combination of conditions that came together to make Malaysia a target, Billion Dollar Whale co-author and journalist, Tom Wright told Asian Correspondent.
 The initial catalyst being Malaysia’s oil reserves and the wealth that comes with them.